Nihhaar/Hackintosh-Dell-7567/README.md

  - The following makes things somewhat better:
 ```bash
 # Type these commands in terminal and re-login to see the changes

 defaults write -g CGFontRenderingFontSmoothingDisabled -bool NO
 defaults -currentHost write -globalDomain AppleFontSmoothing -int 2
 ```
  - If you want to revert back to original settings:
 ```bash
 # Type these commands in terminal and re-login to see the changes

 defaults -currentHost delete -globalDomain AppleFontSmoothing
 defaults write -g CGFontRenderingFontSmoothingDisabled -bool YES
 ```

+**4) Scrolling is choppy with third party mice**
+ - Use this tool: https://mos.caldis.me/, works well
+ - Scroll direction can also be set via this tool

 ## Credits
  - [Rehabman](https://www.tonymacx86.com/members/rehabman.429483/)